SuperOfficeDocs/crmscript/docs/api-reference/classes/NSDayInformationListItem/SetRedLetterInformation.md

 # SetRedLetterInformation(NSRedLetterSummary redLetterInformation)

-Summary of redletter day information - holiday in own country, and in other countries known to the system.
+Summary of redletter day information* holiday in own country, and in other countries known to the system.

 **Parameter:**
- - **redLetterInformation** NSRedLetterSummary
+* **redLetterInformation** NSRedLetterSummary

 ```crmscript
 NSDayInformationListItem thing;